ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

 $$

-Here the first equation follows by inspection and using that $(a b)^\ast = b^\ast a^\ast$, the second follows from the first statement above, and the third is the ant-symmetry of the associator.
+Here the first equation follows by inspection and using that $(a b)^\ast = b^\ast a^\ast$, the second follows from the first statement above, and the third is the anti-symmetry of the associator.

 =--